Table of Contents

 It depends on what you’re looking for.

 The Red Light District in Amsterdam is most visited between Thursday’s and Sunday’s from 7 pm till 11.30 pm.
-These are the days when most people are in the Dutch capital.
+This is because the Dutch capital is most visited during these days of the week.

-The quietest moments in the Red Light District are between Monday’s and Wednesday’s from 7 am till 4 pm.
+The quietest moments in Amsterdam Red Light District are between Monday’s and Wednesday’s from 7 am till 4 pm.

 Anytime of the year is a good time the visit Amsterdam.
 Every month and seasons has its charmes, advantages and disadvantages.
 Nevertheless, summer is considered the best time to visit Amsterdam.